LinguaPhylo/linguaPhylo.github.io/setup.md

 1. To install LPhyBEAST, start `BEAUti` and open `Package Manager` from the menu `File` => `Manage Packages`.
 2. Click on `Package repositories` to open the "BEAST 2 Package Repository Manager".
-3. Select `lphybeast` from the package list, then use `Install/Upgrade` to install.
+3. Select `lphybeast` from the packages list, then use `Install/Upgrade` to install.

 Note: Installation may take few minutes to download and install.
 Please wait until a confirmation popup appears on the screen.